dzeke/ColoradoRiverCollaborate/Post2026WebTool/README.md

 * License for Excel 360.

 ## Directions to Reproduce Results
+Note - there are a lot of "by-hand" instructions because there is no way to automate steps in the Web tool.
 1. Navigate to the website https://tool.crbpost2026dmdu.org/.
 1. If needed, create a user name and password.
 1. Log into the website using credentials created in Step #2.